Chart Color Schemes

 Household Composition

-Little Grove - Elleker has a typical household mix, with a fairly typical median household size
+Little Grove - Elleker has a typical household mix, with a lower-than-average median household size

-Family households account for 73.9% of all households, consisting of 27.2% couples with children, 39.2% couples without children, and 6.6% single parent families.
-Non-family households comprise the remaining 26.1%, with lone person households at 24.2% and group households making up 2.2%.
-The median household size is 2.4 people, which aligns with the average for the Rest of WA.
+Family households dominate at 73.9% of all households, comprising 27.2% couples with children, 39.2% couples without children, and 6.6% single parent families.
+Non-family households make up the remaining 26.1%, with lone person households at 24.2% and group households comprising 2.2% of the total.
+The median household size of 2.4 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households